zoometh/C14/neonet/index.md

 # How to **participate** {#particip}

 Thanks to the facilities offer by the app, and in the frame of the **[NeoNet project](https://redneonet.com)**, conducted by [Juan Gibaja](https://orcid.org/0000-0002-0830-3570) and [Miriam Cubas](https://orcid.org/0000-0002-2386-8473), we expect to conduct collaborative spatio-temporal analysis for the origin, the spread and the consolidation of the farming way-of-life in Mediterranean.
-As data came from various publications:

-* an homogenisation the different values (material, cultures, etc.) must be done
+As data came from various publications, an homogenisation the different values (material, cultures, bibliographical references, etc.) must be done
-* every radiocarbon dating should be carefully referenced with a bibliographical reference in BibTeX format

 Contact <nicco.mazzucco@gmail.com> for database and data integration